nilimamahadik/formbuilder/replit.md

 # Overview

 This is a form builder application that allows users to create and customize forms through a drag-and-drop interface.
 The application provides a visual form designer where users can add various field types (text inputs, checkboxes, dropdowns, etc.), configure their properties, and preview the final form.
-It's built as a full-stack application with a React frontend and Express backend, using PostgreSQL for data persistence.
+It's built as a full-stack application with a React frontend and Express backend, using MongoDB for data persistence.

 # User Preferences